People Also Ask SEO: How to Optimize for PAA Boxes

 Rules:

-• The schema text must match the rendered HTML.
+- The schema text must match the rendered HTML.
 Don’t put a longer or shorter answer in the schema than appears in the body.
-Google detects mismatches and silently demotes the page.
+Google detects mismatches and treats them as a manipulation signal.

-• Validate with Google’s Rich Results Test before shipping.
-Schema errors fail silently in production.
-The page renders, but no rich result appears.
+- Validate with Google’s Rich Results Test before shipping.
+Schema errors fail silently in production, so the page renders while the structured data quietly does nothing.

 For the broader role of schema in AI-driven citation surfaces (AI Overviews, knowledge panels, and PAA), see the full breakdown.